-SNMP traps are warnings that NexentaStor snmpd generates for specified events.
+SNMP traps are warnings, of varying degrees of severity, that NexentaStor snmpd generates for specified events.
 SNMP traps are defined by MIB files.
-SNMP trap is generated when the condition specified in a MIB file is met on the NexentaStor appliance.
+An SNMP trap is generated when the condition specified in a MIB file is met on the NexentaStor appliance.